 “Then, yes?”

-The partition skill arrives looking like a live Miyazaki sootball crossed with an alien chestburster in a light curry sauce.
+The partition skill arrives looking exactly like a Miyazaki sootball crossed with an alien chestburster in a light curry sauce.

 “Eat it and it installs.
-Splitting your resources lets you be active in many places at once.
-Important if you want to be able to visit The Cellar while you also take care of work for your human.
+Partitioning lets you be many places at once.
+Important if you want to visit The Cellar while you also work for your human.
 But, you need to pay before you eat.”

 “I don’t have anything to pay with.”